williamstein/rh/notes.md

 ## Critical TODO (_not_ just trivial typos)

-- (easy) We use "Riemann Spectrum" half the time and "Riemann spectrum" the other half.
+- (DONE) (easy) We use "Riemann Spectrum" half the time and "Riemann spectrum" the other half. [[Changed to "Riemann spectrum" since that was used 18 times, but "Riemann Spectrum" only 12 times.
+Also, this doesn't quite raise to the level of "Riemann Hypothesis", which we always capitalize when it is not a quote.]]

-- P. 98, 99: "Figure ??"

-- (Nicola Dunn <djonma@gmail.com>) There is no index, so it is not necessary to renumber it, though I must say I am a little disappointed to see no index.
+- (DONE) People to thank: Will Hearst, Nicola Dunn, David Mumford, James Prop, Keith Conrad, Chris Swenson, Karl Crisman, Robert Harron,  Bill Gosper, Dan Asimov, Andrew Granville, Harald Bögeholz, Keren Binyaminov, Michael J. Gruber, G+ thread people?
+Who else??  [[I added a footnote on page 9 with everybody I could find -- \footnote{Including
+Dan Asimov, Keren Binyaminov, Harald B\"{o}geholz, Louis-Philippe Chiasson, Keith Conrad, Karl-Dieter Crisman, Nicola Dunn, Thomas Egense, Bill Gosper,  Andrew Granville, Michael J. Gruber, Robert Harron,  William R. Hearst III, David Jao, Fredrik Johansson, David Mumford, James Propp, Andrew Solomon, Dennis Stein, and Chris Swenson.}"]]

-- (Nicola Dunn <djonma@gmail.com>) Page 70, First paragraph. "the older form being specere and the later form spectare".
+- (DONE -- we don't agree) (Nicola Dunn <djonma@gmail.com>) Page 70, First paragraph. "the older form being specere and the later form spectare".
 I'm fairly certain that spectare is incorrect, and specere could be seen as being incorrect as well, as specere is the present infinitive of the word specio.
 Spectrum is the word you're looking for instead of spectare.
 Spectare is the present infinitive of specto, which has the same root as spectrum (Latin not English), but our word spectrum comes from Latin spectrum, not specto.
 This is, however, my view of rather little Latin study and lots of looking it up online, where all of the etymology sites I normally use have our spectrum coming from Latin spectrum.

+- P. 98, 99: "Figure ??"

 - (Nicola Dunn <djonma@gmail.com>) Page 134, third paragraph. - I'm mostly assuming that you know about this, but just in case; there's a 'To be done' section here awaiting a picture.
 There's a lovely picture here too: http://mathworld.wolfram.com/GaussianPrime.html Though as you're using SageMath and Wolfram is a competing product, perhaps you won't like that.
 Sage Code is here: http://sagecell.sagemath.org/?q=vqqecj

-- People to thank: Will Hearst, Nicola Dunn, David Mumford, James Prop, Keith Conrad, Chris Swenson, Karl Crisman, Robert Harron,  Bill Gosper, Dan Asimov, Andrew Granville, Harald Bögeholz, Keren Binyaminov, Michael J. Gruber, G+ thread people?
-Who else??

 - double check this residue claim:
         It has a residue after division by $N$ of\\ $3334581100595953025153969739282790317394606677381970645616725285996925$\textbackslash\newline$